albush/cszsa.com/content/training.md

 ### Improv 101

 We focus on the basics of improvisation: team-building, trust, speed, status, active listening, and agreement.
-You will learn to be fearless and have fun on stage!This workshop emphasizes basic verbal and physical communication skills by exploring spontaneity, active listening, risk-taking, story-telling, character development, and other fun stuff in a safe, non-judgmental environment.
+You will learn to be fearless and have fun on stage!
+This workshop emphasizes basic verbal and physical communication skills by exploring spontaneity, active listening, risk-taking, story-telling, character development, and other fun stuff in a safe, non-judgmental environment.
 Laughter and positive vibes guaranteed.
 No prerequisite except willingness for silliness.
 You learn the fundamentals for creating effective improv scene work.
 Giggles, chuckles, and guffaws included in course fee.
 It will be one of the funniest and most fun, life strengthening things you will ever do for yourself.
-Each workshop is eight 2.5 hour sessions.
+Each workshop is six 2.5 hour sessions.

 **No prerequisites or previous experience required.**